uop-ibbs/mdash/INSTALL.md

 [GitHub](https://github.com/uop-ibbs/mdash/releases/latest) as
 source code archives

-    mdash-x.y.z.tar.bz2
-    mdash-x.y.z.tar.gz
-    mdash-x.y.z.zip
+    mdash-3.1.1.tar.bz2
+    mdash-3.1.1.zip

+and an AppImage

+    mdash-3.1.1-x86_64.AppImage

 The file `SHA256SUMS` contains the SHA256 checksums for each file.

-The archives are signed with the
+The release files are signed with the
 [GPG public key](https://github.com/uop-ibbs/mdash/master/pubkey2.asc)
 with primary key fingerprint 96AB F6CF 3930 C28A 2814 76B7 0422 9F49 21A6 6DE4
 and subkey fingerprint 5048 5F1B 6AA9 1C89 DACA A97A 9C63 1370 82B1 05E5.